Twas the Night Before Christmas Santa

 In the 1930’s when soft drink giant Coca-Cola decided to celebrate the holiday season in their promotional ads, American aritst Haddon Sundblom created an image that still today is considered the definitive appearance of a modern day Santa Claus.

 For Sundblom, achieving such lasting notoriety was not entirely unexpected.
 The popularity of Coca-Cola products made images that appeared in their ads cultural phenomenons.
 In 1930, when Coke introduced Christmas-themed ads, another artist named Fred Mizen did a painting that featured the world’s largest soda bar at the Famous Barr Co. in St Louis, Missouri.
-In it, Santa Claus is seen in the crowd drinking a Coke while children stand by his feet waiting to greet him.
+In it, Santa Claus, presumably a store Santa, is seen in the crowd drinking a Coke while children stand by his feet.

 Sundblom’s Santa, however, was merely improving on an image already made famous nearly a decade earlier by illustrator Thomas Nast in Harper’s Weekly.